microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/DocumentKnowledgeMining/App/Technical_Architecture.md

 ## Technical Architecture

-Additional details about the technical architecture of the Knowledge Mining solution accelerator.
+Additional details about the technical architecture of the Document Knowledge Mining solution accelerator.
 This describes the purpose and additional context of each component in the solution.

 ![image](../Images/readme/architecture.png)